Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas

 \subsection{Optimization of the Transmit Covariance Matrices}

 When designing the transmit covariance matrices $\bP_u, \forall u \in \cU,$ with a given $\bar{\bV}_2$, problem $\cP_1$ is recast as

-Eq. \eqref{problem_model_only_P_a_1} is a concave-linear fraction, whose numerator is concave and denominator is linear with respect to $\bP_u, \forall u$.
-Dinkelbach's transform is a classical method to tackle with this kind of problems, and is guaranteed to converge to the optimal solutions to $\cP_3$ with a super-linear rate \cite{2015EnergyZappone}.
+Eq. \eqref{problem_model_only_P_a_1} is a concave-linear fraction whose numerator is concave and denominator is linear with respect to $\bP_u, \forall u$.
+Dinkelbach's transform is a classical method to address this kind of problems, and is guaranteed to converge to the optimal solution to $\cP_3$ with a super-linear rate \cite{2015EnergyZappone}.
 By invoking Dinkelbach's transform, problem $\cP_3$ is transformed to

 In $\cP_4$, $ R(\bP)$ and $W{(\bP)}$ respectively denote the numerator and denominator of \eqref{problem_model_only_P_a_1}, and $\eta_1$ is an auxiliary variable.
 Problem $\cP_4$ can be addressed by alternatingly optimizing $\bP$ and $\eta_1$.
 With an arbitrarily given $\eta_1$, the optimal $\bP$ can be obtained by classical convex optimization techniques \cite{2004ConvexBoyd}.
-With an arbitrarily given $\bP$, the optimal $\eta_1$ is obtained by
+Meanwhile, the optimal $\eta_1$ with an arbitrarily given $\bP$ is obtained by

-More details about the procedure based on Dinkelbach's transform are summarized in \textbf{\alref{alg:Dinkelbach's Transform}}.
+More details about this procedure based on Dinkelbach's transform are summarized in \textbf{\alref{alg:Dinkelbach's Transform}}.